quadcube/pyEchonetLite/README.md

 ```

-Check test unit in echonet_lite.py for various use cases.
+Check test unit in echonet_lite.py for various possible use cases.